1. Admission to the University

 - Performance degree applicants must submit a resume along with your video.

 - Music Therapy students are required to interview with Dr. Cathy McKinney at email@example.com.

 - Composition/Theory majors must complete an interview and portfolio review.
-The portfolio, consisting of 2-4 compositions in any style, should be emailed to Dr. Ben Hjertmann at email@example.com (in PDF or MP3 format) at least one week in advance of the audition/interview.
+The portfolio, consisting of 2-4 compositions in any style, should be emailed to Andrew Hannon at firstname.lastname@example.org (in PDF or MP3 format) at least one week in advance of the audition/interview.